hacks-guide/Guide_Wii/docs/bluebomb.md

 ### Requirements
 * A Raspberry Pi Pico W 1/2 or an ESP32 with BR/EDR (Classic) support.
-* A USB flash drive formatted as FAT32.
+* A USB flash drive formatted as FAT32 using the MBR partitioning scheme.
 * [The HackMii Installer](https://bootmii.org/download/)

 ::: info